gorillalabs/sparkling/README.md

 Flambo is a Clojure DSL for Spark.
 It allows you to create and manipulate Spark data structures using idiomatic Clojure.

+chrisbetz/flambo is a fork of yieldbot/flambo with some additions:

+* JdbcRDD: Reading Data from your JDBC source.
+* Hadoop-Avro-Reader: Reading AVRO Files from HDFS
+* Get rid of mapping/remapping inside the api functions, which bloated the execution plan (mine shrinked to a third) and (more importantly) allowed me to keep partitioner information.

+**THIS README NEEDS TO BE FIXED, BUT THE ORIGINAL VERSION OF FLAMBO DID THROW AWAY ALL PARTITIONER-INFORMATION BY CLUTTERING THE RDDs WITH MAPPING BACK AND FORTH.
+THIS IS A PERFORMANCE KILLER, AS SPARK HEAVILY RELIES ON PARTITIONING**

+**UNIT TESTS AND EXAMPLE ARE UPDATED, BUT README IS NOT YET**

 "So that's where I came from." --Flambo

 <a name="versions">